argonathmos/ImaGen_frontend_vanilla/readme.md

 ---
 ## WHY ?

-- Practice communicating with a REST API through a simple, modern and fun interface.
+- Practice communicating with a REST API through a simple, modern and fun interface. :slightly_smiling_face:
 - Implementing a build toolchain (Parcel).
 - Scratch the surface of continous deployement with Git / Netlify.